taustation-fan/players-guide/README.md

 * Another star system, *Bernard's Star*, with brand new stations.
 * Prerequisites and Perks for career levels.
 * More missions and artwork.
+* Extension to the random encounters in the Ruins.

 # Resources